Emetophobe/unitconverter/README.md

             = 1 watt*second
             = 1 coulomb*volt

-#### Multi-word unit names are also supported but they need to be wrapped in quotes if they contain spaces.
+#### Multi-word unit names are also supported but they need to be wrapped in quotes, otherwise the parser will think they're separate units

-    $ python convert.py 1 "US survey mile" "US survey feet" 1 US survey mile = 5280 US survey feet

-    # I recommend using symbols or shortforms if the unit has one:

-    $ python convert.py 1 surveymile surveyfeet
+    $ python convert.py 1 "astronomical unit" metres
-    1 surveymile = 5280 surveyfeet
+    1 astronomical unit = 149597870700 metres

 #
 ### Note: This script is a work in progress.
 Bug reports and suggestions are welcome.